Haitian deportees start over in country they don't recognize

 4 of21 Haitians who were deported from the United States arrive at the Toussaint Louverture International Airport, in Port au Prince, Haiti, Sunday, Sep.
 19, 2021.
 Thousands of Haitian migrants have been arriving to Del Rio, Texas, to ask for asylum in the U.S., as authorities begin to deported them to back to Haiti.
 Rodrigo Abd/AP Show More Show Less

-5 of21 A little boy who was deported from the U.S. border with Mexico gets tested for COVID-19 at Toussaint Louverture International Airport in Port-au-Prince, Haiti, Monday, Sept.
-20, 2021.
-The U.S. is flying Haitians camped in a Texas border town back to their homeland.
-Rodrigo Abd/AP Show More Show Less 6 of21

-7 of21 Haitians who were deported from the United States deplane at the Toussaint Louverture International Airport, in Port au Prince, Haiti, Sunday, Sep.
+5 of21 Haitians who were deported from the United States arrive at the Toussaint Louverture International Airport, in Port au Prince, Haiti, Sunday, Sep.
 19, 2021.
 Thousands of Haitian migrants have been arriving to Del Rio, Texas, to ask for asylum in the U.S., as authorities begin to deported them to back to Haiti.
-Joseph Odelyn/AP Show More Show Less
+Joseph Odelyn/AP Show More Show Less 6 of21

 19 of21 Haitian migrants deported from the US leave the Toussaint Louverture International Airport in Port-au-Prince, Haiti, Sunday, Sept.
 19, 2021.
 Thousands of Haitian migrants have been arriving to Del Rio, Texas, to ask for asylum in the U.S., as authorities begin to deported them to back to Haiti.
 Rodrigo Abd/AP Show More Show Less

-20 of21 Haitians who were deported from the United States arrive at the Toussaint Louverture International Airport, in Port au Prince, Haiti, Sunday, Sep.
+20 of21 Haitian migrants deported from the US pick up their luggage at the Toussaint Louverture International Airport in Port-au-Prince, Haiti, Sunday, Sept.
 19, 2021.
-Thousands of Haitian migrants have been arriving to Del Rio, Texas, to ask for asylum in the U.S., as authorities begin to deported them to back to Haiti.
-Joseph Odelyn/AP Show More Show Less
+Thousands of Haitian migrants have been arriving to Del Rio, Texas, to ask for asylum in the U.S., as authorities begin to deported them to back to Haiti which is in a worse shape than when they left.
+Rodrigo Abd/AP Show More Show Less

 21 of21